open-edge-insights/eii-azure-bridge/README.md

     Make sure to run the `iotedgedev geoncfig -f <manifest-template>` command for the changes to be applied to the actual deployment manifest.

-    When you run the EIS Azure Bridge where it is configured to save the images into an Azure Blob Storage instance, you should see the images by running the following command:
+    When you run the EII Azure Bridge where it is configured to save the images into an Azure Blob Storage instance, you should see the images by running the following command:

     ```sh
-    $ sudo ls -l /opt/intel/eis/data/azure-blob-storage/BlockBlob/
+    $ sudo ls -l /opt/intel/eii/data/azure-blob-storage/BlockBlob/
     ```

     In that directory, you will see a folder for each container.
 Inside that directory